LOYAL3 Analytics Portal

 I started with creating a sticky note for each chart and began to group them into logical groupings that would form the navigation.
 I moved to drawing each chart out on paper, lots of paper, to make sure I understood exactly the best way to display it.
 Once confident I was headed in the right direction, I began making the designs digital.
 After many reviews and iterations, we finalized the information architecture, interaction design, chart display, and visual design.

-The analytics content was broken down into five different categories each themed after the project goals.
+The analytics content was broken down into 5 different categories each themed after the project goals.

 Added the ability for the user to logout and edit the profile information.
 Moved the primary navigation to a separate line and added useful icons.

 Simplified the navigation by reorganizing the content into more logical groups that are easier to understand what's contained in them rather than according to our project goals.
 Allowed us to highlight the most important data - number of investors, number of shares held, and the loyalty rating.

 Interacting with the map, the map panel, and line graphs involved some complex behaviors that needed to be spec'd out in detail.
 I documented these interactions to (1) allow myself to properly think through the various states and possibilities and (2) have a deliverable to hand off so others could understand the interactions.
 You can see the details of each interaction below:

 The analytics portal evolved significantly over time after gathering data from potential customers and talks with the internal team.
 The many rounds of design reviews resulted in countless iterations as we tweaked the design based on changing requirements and new discoveries.
 Working daily with the developer to define the minute details of the chart behaviors and animations, was a lot of the fun I had with this project.